 Oral care and blood sugar levels share a strange relationship.
-According to a research by the Daily Mail, UK, people with missing teeth are at 11% higher risk of developing diabetes.
-Having lesser teeth is known to produce circumstances that cause inflammation in the bloodstream, which further disrupts blood sugar levels, making you vulnerable to diabetes.
-On the other hand, individuals with diabetes are at higher risk of having gum disease and cavities.
-Lose-lose situation, isn’t it?
+Studies indicate that people with missing teeth are at higher risk of developing diabetes.
+Having fewer teeth may cause inflammation in the bloodstream, which can disrupt blood sugar levels.
+Conversely, individuals with diabetes are at higher risk of having gum disease and cavities.